Exploring the limits of no backward in time signalling: Two-time quantum states

 \section{Two-time quantum states}

-In this appendix we consider which two-time (pre- and post-selected) quantum states obey NBTS, in the sense that they give rise to probabilities obeying the NBTS constraints.
+In this appendix we consider which two-time quantum states obey NBTS, in the sense that they give rise to probabilities obeying the NBTS constraints.
 In particular, we first consider a single party (Alice) who has a lab into which a quantum state enters, they perform a quantum measurement on that state (obtaining result $a$), then apply a quantum channel to the state (labelled by $x$), before sending it out of their laboratory.
-At the entrance and exit of their laboratory, a general pre- and post-selected quantum state $\eta$ is prepared.
+At the entrance and exit of their laboratory, a general two-time quantum state $\eta$ is prepared.
 If $p(a|x) =p(a)$ for all choices of measurement and channel by Alice, then we say that the two-time state $\eta$ obeys NBTS.

 We then consider two parties, Alice and Bob, each of whom has a laboratory into which a quantum state enters, they perform a measurement on it (with outputs $a$ and $b$ respectively), then apply a channel to the state (labelled by $x$ and $y$) and then output the resultant system from their laboratory.
-Outside their laboratories, Alice and Bob's inputs and outputs are prepared in an arbitrary pre- and post-selected state.
+Outside their laboratories, Alice and Bob's inputs and outputs are prepared in an arbitrary two-time state.
 If $p(a,b|x,y)$ satisfies the NBTS conditions for a given scenario, then we say that the two-party state obeys NBTS.